Changing into a lion is all fun and growls—until it isn’t.

 Her stomach pitched again.
 Knowing the four horses and driver were just a meager distance away, barreling forward at a breakneck pace, didn’t help.
-Certainly, they were traveling too fast for the inclement weather.
-But then, Reginald had insisted they both change clothes after the morning’s coaching debacle and she’d just seen him tip their new driver substantially to “Push on, man.
+They travelled far too fast for the inclement weather.
+But then, Reginald had insisted they both change clothes after the morning’s coaching debacle and he’d just tipped their new driver substantially to “Push on, man.
 Horses are strong, make ’em earn their hay.”

-Thanks to Reginald and his ill-timed impatience, she was now stuck enduring not only the stranger’s avid inspection, but the coach jiggling her body so ferociously it was stewing up the meager toast she’d eaten to break her fast.
-She’d known better than to indulge in her love of sweet breads, not when such an arduous, unknown journey awaited her.
+Thanks to Reginald and his ill-timed impatience, she was now stuck enduring not only the stranger’s avid inspection, but the coach jiggling her body so ferociously it was stewing up the Banbury cake she’d eaten to break her fast.
+Ugh.
+She knew better than to indulge in her love of sweet breads, especially when such an arduous, unknown journey awaited her.

-One would think the scowl on his face would do damage to his countenance, but on the contrary, his churlish expression combined with the daring lack of care he showed in his dress only piqued her interest further.
-His jacket wasn’t properly buttoned and his neckcloth was tied so haphazardly she could see the hollow beneath his throat where his collar bones didn’t quite touch.
+The scowl on his face should damage his countenance, but on the contrary, his churlish expression combined with the daring lack of care he showed in his dress only piqued her interest.
+His jacket wasn’t properly buttoned and his neckcloth was tied so haphazardly the hollow beneath his throat where his collarbones didn’t quite touch was visible.
 Absolutely scandalous!